Terms and Conditions for the Supply of Services by C Bavington Ltd

 10.2 Any complaint in connection with a Project or Deliverable must be notified to the Provider by the Client in writing within 14 calendar days of the date of delivery of the Deliverable.

 10.3 If the parties are unable to agree on a resolution, the matter may be referred to mutually agreed arbitration.
 Such referral will be made no later than one month from the date on which the original complaint in writing was made.

 10.4 If any dispute cannot be resolved amicably between the parties, or if either party refuses to accept arbitration, the parties will be subject to the jurisdiction of the Courts of England and Wales.

 11. Responsibility and Liability

 11.1 The Provider will use its best endeavours to perform the Project, given the existence of time constraints.
-The Provider may consult such authorities as are reasonably available.
-These authorities may include the Client, and the Client consequently undertakes to provide appropriate responses to questions within a reasonable time.
+The Provider may consult experts, including the Client, and the Client consequently undertakes to provide appropriate responses to questions within a reasonable time.